 Whichever route you choose for your planted aquarium lighting, the most important thing is you should be able to control/adjust the intensity (which can be done with 3rd party dimmers for LEDs, or if dimmers are not possible, you should be able to adjust the height of your lighting fixture.

 Aquasoil can provide the nutrients for the root-feeders such as the Echinodorus and Cryptocoryne species, which can quietly grow large if given a chance.
-You can also use regular potting soil top with a thin layer of inert black sand.
+You can also use organic potting/gardening soil top with a thin layer of inert black sand.

 Do I Need to Inject CO2?